Phone-GWP-group

 BS EN 13428:2004 - Packaging: Requirements Specific to Manufacturing and Composition

-This standard sets the requirements to minimise packaging weight and volume while ensuring functionality.
+BS EN 13428:2004 is the standard that sets the requirements to minimise packaging weight and volume while ensuring functionality.

 It supports the Packaging (Essential Requirements) Regulations 2015 and reduces environmental impact by cutting resource use.